 A disclaimer: poverty might be blinding us

 My financial hardships could definitely be hindering the possibilities of shopping as a same-sex couple.
-If my girlfriend and I had any sort of financial leniency, I can guarantee we would buy shared items more often.
-In any world where we buy splurge items at all, I’m sure we would split the cost.
+If my budget had room for any financial leniency, I can guarantee I’d buy shared items with my partner more often.
+But, we are disproportionately affect by poverty, so these possibilities are always a further reach away than they are for cis-heterosexual couples.

-If we spent more, chances are we would have more opportunities to save money as a same-sex couple.
+If my partner and I spent more, chances are we would have more opportunities to save money as a same-sex couple.

 Perhaps there truly are hundreds of dollars saved for some same-sex couples out there.
 But even then, these benefits can only apply to surface-level spending.
 Unfortunately, financial hurdles are presented to members of the LGBTQ+ community in many more ways on a broader scale.